sampsyo/cs6120/content/blog/2025-12-19-musings-on-aliasing-in-rust.md

 ```

 ## Aliasing in Rust
 These optimizations, and in general simpler reasoning about the correctness of code[^3], are motivations for Rust's strict aliasing rules.
 It's worth restating the big ideas of these rules (the precise rules are complicated and currently undecided upon, though a popular model is [stacked borrows](https://github.com/rust-lang/unsafe-code-guidelines/blob/5854f2adf2081edaeabd77d1241365a5f6b4332a/wip/stacked-borrows.md)).
 In addition to C-like pointers, Rust has *references*.
 These are values which identify a memory location, like pointers, but unlike pointers the compiler enforces rules about their use.
-There are two types, immutable or shared references, `&`, and mutable references `&mut`.
+There are two types of references, immutable or shared references, `&`, and mutable references `&mut`.
 The compiler makes sure shared references are never mutated and makes sure mutable references pointing to a location are never read or written to after another reference pointing to that same location is read or written to.
 The difference can be seen in the example below:
 ```rust
 // Shared references
 let x = 1;